cfoust/sour/README.md

 `sour` is a complete [Cube 2: Sauerbraten](http://sauerbraten.org/) experience in the web delivered as a single Docker image

+## Warning: I am still fixing issues after rebasing onto Sauerbraten 2020.
+Sour is not working.
+Use the r4349 tag if you want a working copy.

 ## Overview

 I have always loved playing Sauerbraten because of its simplicity: it's fast to download, easy to pick up, and keeps you in the action with instant respawns.
 Despite playing lots of games over the course of my life I haven't really found anything that scratches the same itch.